adammiller1/architecture-center/docs/anti-patterns/extraneous-fetching/index.md

 This antipattern can occur if the application tries to minimize I/O requests by retrieving all of the data that it *might* need.
 This is often a result of overcompensating for the [Chatty I/O][chatty-io] antipattern.
 For example, an application might fetch the details for every product in a database.
 But the user may need just a subset of the details (some details may not be relevant to customers), and probably doesn't need to see *all* of the products.
 Even if the user is browsing the entire catalog, it would make sense to paginate the results &mdash; showing 20 at a time, for example.

 Another source of this problem is following poor programming or design practices.
 For example, the following code uses Entity Framework to fetch the complete details for every product, then filters it to return only a subset of the fields, discarding the rest.
+You can find the complete sample [here][sample-app].

 ```csharp
 public async Task<IHttpActionResult> GetAllFieldsAsync()